lupyuen/lupyuen.github.io/src/plic2.md

 // TODO: Clear the Individual Bits instead of wiping out the Entire Register
 ```

-One again, we don't need really need this.
+Once again, we don't need really need this.
 We'll stash this as our __Backup Plan__ in case things go wrong.

 (Oh yes, things will go wrong in a while)